 Similarly, in an article published in Muscle and Fitness, glutathione combined with L-citrulline boosted nitric oxide production (NO) better than placebo or L-citrulline alone.20 Nitric oxide is well known to dilate blood vessels improving blood flow and oxygen delivery to muscles and tissues.

-In fact, one warning sign we see in children with autism is low levels of glutathione.
+One warning sign we see in children with autism is low levels of glutathione.
 Fortunately, promising new research shows that liposomal and transdermal glutathione might help raise levels of GSH in plasma in children with autism.21

 Peripheral Vascular Disease

-In a double blind study, 40 PVD patients were given either reduced active glutathione (GSH) IV infusions twice a day or placebo.
+In a double-blind study, 40 PVD patients were given either reduced active glutathione (GSH) IV infusions twice a day or placebo.
 The patients receiving glutathione were able to walk pain-free much further than the patients receiving placebo injections.22

 Men and women of all ages are fascinated—even obsessive—when it comes to their skin.
-Whether they are concerned with acne, wrinkles, dryness, eczema, or puffy eyes, everyone wants beautiful flawless skin.
+Whether they are concerned with acne, wrinkles, dryness, eczema, or puffy eyes, everyone wants beautiful, flawless skin.

-However, a lifetime of sun, wind, housework, and outdoor activities can take its toll on exposed skin, resulting in dry, wrinkled skin and age spots that can belie a person’s actual age.
-Combine this with poor nutrition, stress, lack of exercise, and hormonal changes that occur at midlife and beyond, and it’s no wonder that moisturizers, creams, and anti-aging serums are a billion-dollar market.
+However, a lifetime of sun, wind, housework, and outdoor activities can take its toll on exposed skin, resulting in dry, wrinkled skin and age spots that can belie a person's actual age.
+Combine this with inadequate nutrition, stress, lack of exercise, and hormonal changes that occur at midlife and beyond, and it's no wonder that moisturizers, creams, and anti-aging serums are a billion-dollar market.